-Discount Rate - The discount rate used to measure the total pension liability was 7.00% for the Plan.
+Discount Rate - The discount rate used to measure the total pension liability was 7.00% as of December 31, 2020.
 The projection of cash flows used to determine the discount rate assumed employer and employee contributions will be made at rates equal to the actuarially determined contribution rates.
 For this purpose, only employer and employee contributions that are intended to fund benefits for current plan members and their beneficiaries are included.
 Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
-Based on those assumptions, the Plan's Fiduciary Net Position was projected to be available to make all projected future benefit payments for current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL as of December 31, 2018.
+Based on those assumptions, the Plan Fiduciary Net Position was projected to be available to make all projected future benefit payments for current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability as of both December 31, 2020.

-The long-term expected rate of return on pension plan investments was determined in 2018 using a building-block method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
-The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation, but before deducting investment expenses, used in the derivation of the long-term expected investment rate of return assumption are summarized in the following table:
+Long-Term Expected rate of Return by Asset Class - The long-term expected rate of return on pension plan investments was determined in 2019 using a building-block method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
+These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adding expected inflation and subtracting expected investment expenses and a risk margin.
+The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation but before deducting investment expenses are shown in the following table.
+This information was used in the derivation of the long-term expected investment rate of return assumption for the December 31, 2020 actuarial valuations.
+This information will be subject to change every three years based on the results of an actuarial experience study.

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

 Large Cap U.S. Equity 5 % 5.44 %

 Developed International Equity 13 % 6.54 %

 Emerging Markets Equity 11 % 8.73 %

 Short-Term Govt/Credit 23 % 0.84 %

-US Treasury 3 % 1.05 %
+U.S. Treasury 3 % 1.05 %

 Private Equity 8 % 9.27 %

-Risk Diversifying 7 % 3.53 %
+Risk Diversifying Strategies 7 % 3.53 %

 Global Infrastructure 3 % 7.90 %

 Private Credit 12 % 5.80 %

 REIT 1 % 6.80 %

 Value Add Real Estate 5 % 8.80 %

 Opportunity Real Estate 4 % 12.00 %

 Risk Parity 5.80 %

 Total

-Sensitivity of the Proportionate Share of the Net Pension Liability to Changes in the Discount Rate -The following presents the District's proportionate share of the net pension liability for each Plan, calculated using the discount rate for each Plan, as well as what the District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current rate:
+Sensitivity of the Proportionate Share of the Net Pension Liability to Changes in the Discount Rate -The following presents the District's proportionate share of the net pension liability for each Plan, as of December 31, 2020, calculated using the discount rate of 7.00% for each Plan, as well as what the District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.00%) or 1-percentage-point higher (8.00%) than the current rate:

-Miscellaneous Safety
+Misc ellaneous Safety

 1% Decrease 6.00 % 6.00 %

-Net Pension Liability 157,873 17,710,865
+Net Pension Liability \$ 63,338 \$ 13,080,632

 Current Discount Rate 7.00 % 7.00 %

-Net Pension Liability 103,521 11,613,459
+Net Pension Liability \$ 33,779 \$ 6,561,724

 1% Increase 8.00 % 8.00 %

-Net Pension Liability 58,993 6,618,119
+Net Pension Liability \$ 6,288 \$ 1,221,482